General Rules & Regulations for both the Competitions

 - Participants are encouraged to use original music.
 In the event of using any other music, you are expected to give due credit to the persons concerned.
 You may also use free music available online.

-- The short film can be shot on any electronic device.
+- The short film can be shot from any electronic device.

 - The short film must not have been released on any other platform or competition.